AdobeDocs/experience-manager-64.fr-FR/help/forms/using/gesture-customization.md

 1. In the `task.js` file, search for the events property of the view.

-   La propriété events est un mappage avec chaque entrée au format :
+   La propriété  est un mappage avec chaque entrée au format :

    `"EventName Selector": "Function"`